 As presented at the BRTuk Annual Conference in 2012, Cambridgeshire County Council and Atkins have jointly funded research examining the usage of the Busway.
 This research, based on more than 800 user interviews, shows that the Busway has been very successful in delivering improved access to work and education, mode transfer from car and increased bus usage by higher income groups.
 More details can be found in the full report which can be downloaded here.

-This will be held on Monday 23rd and Tuesday 24th September in Luton, commencing Monday afternoon with a presentation on the Luton Dunstable Busway project and a study tour of the scheme.
+This will be held on Monday 1st and Tuesday 2nd December in Edinburgh, commencing Monday afternoon with a presentation on the Edinburgh Tram project and a study tour of the scheme.
 This will be followed by the conference dinner, with the main conference session on the Tuesday concluding during the afternoon.
-Please click here for further details.
+Further details will be available shortly.